Garonne Canal: Construction of the canal

-The Becquey Plan of 1821 to 1822 proposed the improvement of waterways in France to expand haulage in support the Industrial Revolution.
+The Becquey Plan of 1821 to 1822 proposed the improvement of waterways in France to expand haulage in support of the Industrial Revolution.
 A survey for a canal along the Garonne was ordered in 1828 and completed in 1830.
 In 1832, the state granted the private Magendie-Sion company, owned by Dion, a perpetual concession for the construction of the Canal Latéral à la Garonne using water drawn from the Garonne through the Canal de Saint-Pierre or the Canal de Brienne.
 Dion rejected the terms.
 On 9 July 1835, the state simultaneously threatened to withdraw the offer and mandated new construction dates.
-Dion died before work started.
+Dion died before work had started.
 In 1838, the state gave 100,000 francs to Dion's heirs and repurchased parts of the project for 150,000 francs.

 The project was taken over by the state.
 Divisionary Inspector of Bridges and Roads Jean-Baptiste de Baudre was placed in charge.
 Work started in 1838 with a budget of forty million francs.
-Construction began at several points simultaneously, with thousands of workmen building the 193 kilometres of canal and other structures, like the Agen aqueduct.
+Construction began at several points simultaneously, with thousands of workmen building the 193 kilometres of canal and other structures like the Agen aqueduct.
 In 1844, the section from Toulouse to Montech to Montauban opened.
-The canal opened for navigation to Buzet-sur-Baïse in 1853 and upstream by 1856.
+The canal subsequently opened for navigation to Buzet-sur-Baïse in 1853 and upstream by 1856.

-The canal before 1970
+Before 1970

-The canal was completed at the same time as the Bordeaux to Sète railway, which followed the same route.
+The canal was completed at the same time as the Bordeaux–Sète railway, which followed the same route.
 The first trains left Agen station in 1857.

-At first the railway did not compete with water transport but later the state conceded the canal's exploitation rights to the Compagnie des chemins de fer du Midi, the direct competitor of the boatmen.
-The railway company increased levies on water transport such that by the time the concession was withdrawn in 1898 the damage had already been done: between 1850 and 1893, water freight diminished by two thirds.
+At first, the railway did not compete with water transport, but the state later conceded the canal's exploitation rights to the Compagnie des chemins de fer du Midi, the direct competitor of the boatmen.
+The railway company increased levies on water transport, and when the concession was withdrawn in 1898, the damage had already been done since between 1850 and 1893, water freight diminished by two thirds.

 However, until about 1970, the Canal Latéral à la Garonne was still concerned mainly with the transport of goods.